Glistix/gleeunit/README.md

 }
 ```

-Run the tests by entering `gleam test` in the command line.
+Run the tests by entering `glistix test` in the command line.

 ### Deno